 Threat Protection is perhaps the most advanced VPN ad-blocker available today.
 It eliminates intrusive and potentially harmful ads, blocks access to malicious websites, and stops web trackers.
 Additionally, it scans new downloads for any threats and identifies potentially harmful applications before they can cause damage.

 Even more impressive, you don’t need to be connected to a VPN server for Threat Protection to function.
 It is currently available in the NordVPN Windows and macOS.

 Threat Protection Lite offers limited protection and only works for traffic going through a VPN server.
 It’s available on Linux, iOS, Android, and NordVPN browser extensions.
 Although it’s also on Windows and macOS, we advise using the full Threat Protection feature for better security.

 See our NordVPN Threat Protection Ad Blocking tutorial for more details.

 Now that we have covered how Nord VPN blocks ads, let’s examine some other features of this leading VPN service.
 Here are some of NordVPN’s best privacy and security features that we haven’t already covered:

 - Double VPN server configurations, which pass traffic through two servers for additional security

-- Obfuscated servers, which make your VPN traffic look like HTTPS traffic to avoid notice by censors.
+- Obfuscated servers, that make your VPN traffic look like HTTPS traffic to avoid notice by censors.
 (This is a great feature if you need a VPN for China and anywhere else that blocks VPNs.)